BahodirovaS/Take4/Passenger/README.md

 ## WHERE I LEFT OFF
-added saved payment method to stripe payment. added a check so passenger marks ride as complete as well
+added saved payment method to stripe payment. added a check so passenger marks ride as complete as well.
+I added a wallet feature for passengers.
+I removed all existing accounts in firebase, removed all stripe customers and refunded payments.

 ## UI Updates:
 - format the scheduled ride request for drivers. it's ugly